matthiask/406.ch/posts/2023-08-11-composition-over-inheritance-the-case-for-function-based-views.md

 ## The introduction of class-based views

 Class based views (both generic versions and the base `View`) were introduced to Django in 2010.
-Judging from the [ticket tracker](https://code.djangoproject.com/ticket/6735) the main motivation was to avoid adding yet another argument to the generic function-based views (GFBV) which we're available in Django back then.
+Judging from the [ticket tracker](https://code.djangoproject.com/ticket/6735) the main motivation was to avoid adding yet another argument to the generic function-based views (GFBV) which were available in Django back then.

 The GFBV's argument count was impressive.
 Two examples follow: